Social Media Marketing Today: Who is actually making money with it?

 In all of your marketing—not just social media marketing—you need to find your voice, and that voice needs to resonate with your prospects and clients.

 Hickok45 is a retired school teacher who likes shooting guns on his property out in the country.
 Over a decade ago he had his son record his shooting and commentary and upload the video to YouTube.
-Now he has over 3 million subscribers, 600k fans of his Facebook page, sponsors, a clothing line, and more.
+Now he has over 5.48 million subscribers, 644k followers of his Facebook page, sponsors, a clothing line, and more.

 He doesn't try to be anyone other than himself, and neither should you.